A video message plays. A voice pierces through the static: “Time is running out.”

 The show utilises the UN’s Millennium Ecosystem Assessment and the Independent Futures Forum’s World Game providing audiences with a glimpse into the lives of climate witnesses in 2019 and 2050.
 Inspirational figures of 2019 include: Constance Okollet, Sharon Hanshaw, Vu Thi Hien and Hindou Oumarou Ibrahim.

 In the second half of the production, the future is placed in the hands of the audience.
 Prior to the show, they each receive one of twelve research topics: Water, Worldview, Governance, Habitat, Wellbeing, Biosphere, Energy, Wealth, Food, Trade, Community or Climate.
-Each of these departments is headed up by a real scientist or researcher, partner organisations including UCL, University of Kent, London Wildlife Trust and Green Space Information for Greater London.
+Each of these teams is headed up by an expert from institutions that include: Centre for Climate Change and Social Transformations, The Durrell Institute of Conservation and Ecology, BugLife, UCL, Green Space Information for Greater London, Francis Crick Institue, Greenpeace, and the National Park City Foundation.
 Together, the audience and their experts, take part in a thrilling race, against the clock, to create innovative ideas for one planet living.

 Can their work transform our future?